U-x-Machina/web-foundation/docs/02-LOCAL-DEVELOPMENT.md

 1. Start the database: `pnpm db:start`

 ## Migrations
-To facilitate the creation of migrations, we have a database observer that will keep track of documents that are created, updated, and deleted.
-It will write their IDs to a local JSON file and then will let you generate migration code that will perform the necessary updates.
+To facilitate the creation of migrations, we have a database observer that keeps track of documents that are created, updated, and deleted.
+It will write a change log to a local JSON file and then will let you generate migration code that will perform the necessary updates.
 In order to use this feature:

 1. In a new console, run `pnpm db:observe`
-1. And once you're ready to commit, run `pnpm db:migration:generate`
+1. And once you're ready to commit, run `pnpm db:generate-migration <optional_name>`
 1. Look through the generated migration (`src/migrations`) to ensure it makes sense.
 Edit it on demand.

+**WARNING**: The observer is in an experimental state.
+Always manually check the generated migration files before pushing them.
-*NOTE:* You should edit what collections you like to be watched by editing `db-observer.config.json`.
+*NOTE*: You should edit what collections you like to be watched by editing `db-observer.config.json`.